Vivify-Ideas/nestjs-boilerplate/README.md

 RESTful APIs you can describe with already integrated Swagger.
 To see all available endpoints visit http://localhost:3000/api/docs

+## Authentication - JWT

+Already preconfigured JWT authentication.
+Just change `AuthService` with right validation and you are good to go...

 ## License

 NestJS Boilerplate is [MIT licensed](LICENSE).